 There are countless other eCommerce extensions with more specific functions.
 You can take a look at your browser’s AppStore to find the ones you like best.

 The main downside of online shopping is the shipping factor.
 For one, shipping costs extra.
 For another, it means you have to wait to get your item.

 The first thing to say about shipping is that you should always carefully read the shipping policy of the vendor you’re ordering from.
 Shipping can be quick and cheap, but there are also instances of expensive shipping that nearly doubles the cost.

 One way to avoid shipping is to look for vendors with a free shipping policy.
 Some vendors have much better shipping options than others.
-Some have high thresholds for free shipping while others are able to provide fast shipping at low costs.
+Some have high thresholds for free shipping, while others can provide fast shipping at low costs.

 Amazon, for example, has mastered the art of shipping with incredibly fast options at impossibly cheap rates.
 The business structure incentivizes couriers to deliver items rather than let them sit on shelves.

-United Canada’s free shipping over 50$ policy coupled with its high-end shipping partnerships and tracking options means that ordering with us is one way to eliminate the shipping hassles of online shopping.
+United Canada’s free shipping over 50$ policy, high-end shipping partnerships, and tracking options mean that ordering with us is one way to eliminate the shipping hassles of online shopping.

-The final, and perhaps most important element of online shopping is trust.
+The final and perhaps most important element of online shopping is trust.
 When shopping in person, you don’t have to worry about what the item will look like or whether it will fit properly.
 You know that the item you’re buying is what you see in front of you.
-Online, you have a limited ability to test and try your item pre-purchase.
+Online, you cannot test and try your item pre-purchase.

-eCommerce providers know that online shopping has pros and cons, so they actively seek to solve consumer issues.
+eCommerce providers know that online shopping has pros and cons, so they seek to solve consumer issues.
 For shipping, they try to make it fast and cost-effective.
-For quality control, the problem of trust is overcome with custom reviews and convenient return policies.
+For quality control, the trust problem is overcome with custom reviews and convenient return policies.